-Built around a core of research-intensive creative investigation, the two-year, full-residency Studio Practice concentration of the MFA in Contemporary Art Practice degree program is dedicated to interdisciplinary experimentation and the exploration of ideas through the experience of making.
-Students are supported in a range of production disciplines, from the traditional to the emerging, as they as they consider the multiple ways art can live in and beyond the studio.
+Built around a core of research-intensive creative investigation, the three-year, full-residency Studio concentration of the MFA in Contemporary Art Practice degree focuses on interdisciplinary experimentation and the exploration of ideas through the experience of making.
+Students are supported in a range of production disciplines, from the traditional to the emerging, as they consider the multiple ways art can live in and beyond the studio.

-A wide variety of resources promoting an environment conducive to challenging and rigorous study includes close ties with resident faculty; dialogue with visiting artists and scholars; seminars in current issues, theory and contemporary art history; exhibition and travel opportunities; collaboration with students and faculty in other disciplines and a comprehensive teaching practicum.
-The Department has multiple galleries, state-of-the-art computer graphics and multimedia facilities, a foundry, a welding studio, a printmaking studio with etching and lithography presses, a darkroom and wood and metal workshops.
+Resources that promote an environment conducive to challenging and rigorous study include close ties with resident faculty; dialogue with visiting artists and scholars; seminars in current issues, theory, and contemporary art history; exhibition and travel opportunities; collaboration with students and faculty in other disciplines and comprehensive courses in pedagogy and professional practices.
+The School of Art + Design has multiple galleries, state-of-the-art computer graphics, and multimedia facilities, a foundry, a welding studio, a printmaking studio with etching and lithography presses, a wet lab for photography and screenprinting, textile rooms, and wood and metal workshops.
 PSU’s 50-acre urban campus serves as a laboratory for sustainable practices.

-Applicants to the Studio Practice concentration are invited from a variety of backgrounds, preferably but not exclusively with BA or BFA degrees in the fine arts.
-Deadline for applications is February 1 for the following fall term.
+Applicants to Portland State’s Studio MFA program are invited from a variety of backgrounds, preferably but not exclusively with BA or BFA degrees in the fine arts.
 Interested in joining our program or learning more about it?
 See the Apply page for more information.

 Course of Study

-The Department of Art’s Master of Fine Arts in Contemporary Art Practice Interdisciplinary Studio Degree is a two year, full residency program.
-Students complete at least 90 credits, distributed as follows:
+The School of Art + Design’s Studio MFA degree is a three-year, full residency program.
+Students complete at least 90 credits, distributed as follows

 - 40 credits Contemporary Art Practice/Directed Studies